SteeltoeOSS/Documentation/labs/spring-one/exercise1.md

 # [Visual Studio](#tab/visual-studio)

-[vs-new-proj] Choose ASP.NET Core Web Application from the default templates.
+![vs-new-proj] Choose ASP.NET Core Web Application from the default templates.
-[vs-name-proj] The default project name WebApplication1 will be used throughout, but you can rename.
+![vs-name-proj] The default project name WebApplication1 will be used throughout, but you can rename.
-[vs-create-proj] Choose an application type of API, everything else can keep its default value.|
+![vs-create-proj] Choose an application type of API, everything else can keep its default value.|

 # [.NET CLI](#tab/dotnet-cli)